 Or you can fill a shallow pan with water and ice and soak your heel in it for 10 to 15 minutes a few times a day.
 Be sure to keep your toes out of the water.

 Another option is to fill a small paper or foam cup with water and freeze it.
-Then rub it over your heel for 5 to 10 minutes.
-Never put ice directly on your heel.
+Then rub it over your heel for 5 to 10 minutes or until your heel is numb.

 Pain relievers: Nonsteroidal anti-inflammatory drugs (NSAIDs) can make your foot feel better and help with inflammation.

 Stretching and exercise: Stretch your calves, Achilles tendon, and the bottom of your foot.
-Do exercises that make your lower leg and foot muscles stronger.
+Do exercises that make your hips, lower leg, and foot muscles stronger.
 This can help stabilize your ankle, ease pain, and keep plantar fasciitis from coming back.

 Athletic tape: Tape can support your foot and keep you from moving it in a way that makes plantar fasciitis worse.